What Is a Cystometric Study?

 Bladder dysfunction can have a significant impact on your quality of life.
 Cystometric studies help to measure bladder capacity and function.
 This can help your doctor identify specific problems and recommend treatments that will improve your ability to carry on with normal daily activities.

 Bladder problems, including overactive bladder, reduced bladder capacity, and incomplete emptying, or an inability to empty the bladder completely, can occur with pregnancy.
 They can also occur with a variety of conditions, such as:

-- urinary tract infection
+- a urinary tract infection (UTI)

-- spinal cord injury
+- a spinal cord injury

-- neurological diseases like multiple sclerosis (MS)
+- a neurological disease, such as multiple sclerosis

 - how long it takes you to start urinating